vishalguptahmh/programmingInterviewQuestions/Android.md

 ```

-## Now lets where see where we have to use which Flow
+## Where we have to use which Flow

-example1 : we have a use case: Get the list of the users from the network and show them in the UI.
+`example1` : we have a use case: Get the list of the users from the network and show them in the UI.

 ```kotlin
 //ViewModel